 Professional Development: Seminars and workshops educating and encouraging local teachers to incorporate human and ecological sustainability into their curriculum.

 Student Body: Senior high school and college-age students with an average class size of 20 - comprised of equal numbers of men and women.
 Total student body of 200.

-Student Enrollment: Gifted students are drawn from Tanzania and other neighboring countries.
+Student Enrollment: Gifted students are drawn from Tanzania and other neighboring war-torn countries of Burundi, Rwanda, and the Congo.
 Priority is given to applicants who have demonstrated a deep concern for local ecosystems and human communities.

 Study Abroad Program: Fosters cross-cultural understanding and transnational dialogue about environmental and community relations in partnership with Utah State University and the Teton Science Schools in the USA.